Vernon Ah Kee, Kaurna Language Ephemeral Public Art Project, 2018

 Nike Savvas, 2016, 2016

-Location: Hawke Building front window, University of South Australia, City West Campus.
+Location: Hawke Building front window, UniSA, City West Campus.

 Nike Savvas is an artist whose work sits as comfortably in a gallery space as it does in the public domain.
 Her meticulous and mesmerising installations and discrete objects, held in collections such institutions as the Victoria & Albert Museum and Museum of Contemporary Art Australia, and commissioned for by the Art Gallery of New South Wales and the Southbank Centre, London, flash with references to high and pop culture.
 Minimalism, op art, Vegas and disco; her works are kaleidoscopes of light and colour that manage to pinpoint the quiet painterly moment to be found amongst their shimmering glamour.